rocicorp/replicache/README.md

 The Replicache Client maintains:

-* The client ID
+* The client ID, a unique identifier for this client
 * The next transaction ordinal.
-Write transactions originating on a client are uniquely identified by ordinal which increases sequentially.
-This ordinal ensures local causal consistency and idempotence at the server.
+Write transactions originating on a client are uniquely identified and ordered by an ordinal which increases sequentially.
+This ordinal ensures causal consistency with respect to the client and is used to determine which transactions the server has confirmed.
 * A _bundle_ of JavaScript, provided by the app, containing _bundle functions_ implementing transactions which can be invoked by the app to read or write data.
 * A versioned, transactional, deterministically iterable key/value store that keeps the user's state
-  * Versioned meaning that we can go back to any previous version and _fork_ from a version, apply many transactions, then reveal this new version atomically (like git branch and merge)
+  * Versioned meaning that we can go back to any previous version
+  * Versioned also meaning that we can _fork_ from a version, apply many transactions, then reveal this new version atomically (like git branch and merge)
   * Transactional meaning that we can read and write many keys atomically

 ### Commits

 Each version of the user's state is represented as a _commit_ which has:
-* An immutable view of the user's state.
-In practice this might be a reference to the state (eg, a content hash) but conceptually each commit has the state.
+* An immutable view of the user's state
 * A *Checksum* over the state

 Commits come in two flavors, those from the client and those from the server:
 * *Pending commits* represent a change made on the client that is not yet known to be applied on the server.
 Pending commits include the transaction that caused them so that they may be replayed on top of new confirmed commits from the server.
-* *Confirmed commits* represent a state received from the server.
+* *Confirmed commits* represent a state update received from the server.
 They carry a *State ID* uniquely identifying this version of the user's state.

 ### API Sketch